 Education Background and Professional Experience

-I was fortunate to have studied at University of California, San Diego, where I spent more than five years and got both BA and MS in Computer Science.
+I was fortunate to have studied at the University of California, San Diego, where I spent more than five years and got both a BA and MS in Computer Science.

 I got my very first job at NCR in Rancho Bernando during my last year as a senior in college.
 NCR has a great relationship with UCSD and has hired many graduates from UCSD.
 I worked on Value Analyzer, a CRM solution for financial institutions to analyze their clients for best marketing costumer-retaining strategies.
 It utilizes NCR’s TeraData data warehouse technology.